torisaurus2003/optionizer-3000/README.md

 	<img height="100" src="screenshots/no-icons.png">
 </p>

-Doesn't it look like a power menu? well, it is, or at least that's how it started.
-I was using wofi as my power menu, but the window size kept bugging out, so yeah.
+"Doesn't it look just like a power menu?"
+Well, it started as one.
+I was using wofi as my power menu, but the window size kept bugging out, so I made this as a replacement.
+You can gut it, replace the example options and add whatever you want.
+Optionizer 3000 just executes a command by selecting its respective label inside the window.

 ## Requirements